12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 Talking about the volatile personality, I would like to bring one more thing to your attention.

-Some of the things we just discussed might sound like symptoms of bipolar disorder where the person is abnormally happy in one instance and extremely irritable or depressed in another.
+Some of the things we just discussed might sound like symptoms of bipolar disorder where the person is abnormally happy in one instance and very irritable or depressed in another.

 I’m not a psychiatrist but as a life coach that has a background in psychology, I’ve found bipolar disorder to be one of the causes of toxicity in several troubled relationships I’ve observed.